matthewroy01/matthewroy01.github.io/index.md

 Made as a final project in "Game Architecture" in C++.

+Created with [Nicholas Robbins](https://telden.github.io/), we roughly recreated the first dungeon from Nintendo's The Legend of Zelda.
-Using a code base we wrote throughout the semester, Allegro, and various game programming patterns like Game Loop and Component System, [Nicholas Robbins](https://github.com/telden) and I roughly recreated the first dungeon from Nintendo's The Legend of Zelda.
+The project uses a code base we wrote throughout the semester, Allegro 5, and various game programming patterns like Game Loop and a Component System.